SF ambulance attacked, windows smashed

 Photos show significant damage to the ambulance’s windshield.

+The ambulance is out of service due to “thousands of dollars in damage” and the medics received “emotional support and returned to work servicing and protecting SF,” a subsequent tweet states.

+The suspect ran away and is not in custody, the tweet concludes.

-The San Francisco Fire Department did not return a request for comment Monday.
+The San Francisco Fire Department and the San Francisco Police Department did not return requests for comment Monday.